 Mode of instruction

-8 2-hour work group sessions, each incorporating a critical discussion with an expert in the field.
+8 2-hour workgroup sessions (incorporating critical discussions with an expert in the field)

-Active participation in the workgroups (is required but not officially assessed).
+* active participation in the workgroups (required - but not officially assessed).

 Additional literature related to each seminar topic will be provided during the course.
 A couple of examples:

 * Weersing VR, Jeffrey M, Do MT, Schwartz KT & Bolano, C. Evidence base update of psychosocial treatments for child and adolescent depression.
 Journal of Clinical Child and Adolescent Psychology, 2017, Jan-Feb; 46 (1) pages 11-43.

 * Crowell SE, Beauchaine TP, Linehan MM.
 (2009).
 A biosocial developmental model of borderline personality: Elaborating and extending Linehan’s theory.
 Psychological Bulletin 2009 May;135(3):495-510.

 * Benes, F.M.
 (2003).
 Why does psychosis develop during adolescence and early adulthood?
 Editorial review.
 Current Opinion in Psychiatry, -16, 317–319